JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

     ![](img/UwpToIotHub/vs-universal-app-template.png)

+4. Give the project an meaningful name

-4. Select `Ok`.
+5. Select `Ok`.
 If you are asked which minimal platform version must be loaded, just press `Ok` again

     ![](img/UwpToIotHub/vs-universal-anniversary.png)

     *Note: here the Windows 10 Anniversary edition is shown in the picture, please try select to select the most recent SDK*

-5. Press `F6` or use the menu `BUILD|Build Solution` to recompile the app and check if the build completes without errors
+6. Press `F6` or use the menu `BUILD|Build Solution` to recompile the app and check if the build completes without errors

     ![](img/UwpToIotHub/vs-build-succeeded.png)

-6. Start the app by pressing `F5` or use the menu `DEBUG|Start Debugging`
+7. Start the app by pressing `F5` or use the menu `DEBUG|Start Debugging`

-7. The app starts and an empty form is shown
+8. The app starts and an empty form is shown

 The app is created.
 You are now ready to add a connection to the IoT Hub.